Updated: Dec 6, 2022

 Taking part in a specific political activity

 How to Prove Workplace Retaliation in California?

 While there are laws protecting employees from retaliation for protected conduct, proving a workplace retaliation allegation can be challenging.

 To establish an argument of workplace retaliation, you must demonstrate that:

 You were subjected to concrete retaliatory action at work.

 You were doing a protected activity.

 Your participation in the protected activity is the key reason for the adverse employment action.

-Keeping good records and working with an experienced employment lawyer are the two most important factors in creating a connection between your employer's retaliatory behavior and your participation in the particular protected operation.
-Our Employment Lawyers are here to assist you at any step in developing a strategic case to meet your legal objectives.
+Keeping good records and working with experienced employment attorneys are the two most important factors in creating a connection between your employer's retaliatory behavior and your participation in the particular protected operation.
+Our Los Angeles employment attorneys are here to assist you at any step in developing a strategic case to meet your legal objectives.